Facebook Tips & Strategies

 Step-by-Step Instructions

-1. Navigate to Ads Manager: Open your Facebook Ads Manager dashboard and find the campaign that is generating your leads.
+1. Navigate to Ads Manager: Open your Facebook Ads Manager dashboard and find the campaign generating your leads.

 2. Select Your Campaign, Ad Set, or Ad: You can export leads at any of these three levels.
-For simplicity, click on the specific ad that has the lead form attached to it.
+Click on the specific ad with the lead form attached.

 4. Click the Download Link: The number of leads under the "Results" column will be a clickable link.
 Click on On-Facebook Leads.